 The reports of GenX being discharged into the Cape Fear River are below the PWC/Fayetteville water service area and more than 20 miles downstream of where we take water from the river to treat.
-However, instances of GenX and other Per- and polyfluoroalkyl substances (PFAS) have been found in our sampling.
-Traces of GenX found are considerably below the Science Board Advisory limit of 10 parts per trillion (for comparison, 1 part per trillion is approximately the equivalent of one drop of water in 10 million gallons).
-The EPA has recently announced proposed drinking water standards for six PFAS with a final rule expected sometime in 2023.
-PWC is currently monitoring these proposals and are actively preparing to meet these new, more stringent standards.
+However, instances of GenX and other PFAS have been found in our sampling.